blakeanneberg/hugo_blakeanneberg.com/content/posts/other_goals.md

 - Learn how to do pull ups.
 - Read more about stoic philosophy in my new book.
-- Bike out to Parker and go to Fika.
+- Bike out to Parker and go to Fidd ka.
 - Start seeds.
 - Sign up for marathons next year.
 - Go see a Starship launch